Frida Kahlo: The Suffering Behind Her Paintings

 When Kahlo was six years old she was diagnosed with polio.
 This disease left her right foot and leg crippled, so she started hiding them with long trousers and Mexican skirts, which made her style immediately recognizable.
 Because of her limp, during her childhood, other children often bullied and isolated her.

-The start of Frida’s artistic career coincides with her recovery from the accident.
+The start of Kahlo’s artistic career coincides with her recovery from the accident.
 As she spent 3 months immobilized in a full-body cast, her father gave her his old paints, while her mother had a mirror mounted above her bed.
-This is the beginning of several Frida’s self-portraits, as she stated:
+This is the beginning of several of Kahlo’s self-portraits, as she stated:

-Physical and mental suffering are strongly interconnected in her paintings; the accident had forever compromised Frida’s health and she had to have surgeries her whole life.
-The broken column, for example, shows us that she felt broken inside and outside as if the only thing that kept her together was the corset.
-Many spikes puncture her body, while her face is full of tears.
+Physical and mental suffering are strongly interconnected in her paintings; the accident had forever compromised Kahlo’s health and she had to have surgeries her whole life.
+The Broken Column, for example, shows us that she felt broken inside and outside as if the only thing that kept her together was the corset.
+Many spikes puncture her body, and her face is full of tears.

-In 1929 Frida married Diego Rivera, a Mexican painter, and muralist, for the first time.
-She was 22, while he was almost 43, he had already been married twice and had four children.
+In 1929 Kahlo married Diego Rivera, a Mexican painter, and muralist, for the first time.
+She was 22, while he was almost 43.
+He had already been married twice and had four children.
 It was a passionate but troubled love story, full of lies and cheating.
-As Frida wrote in a letter, she thought that they were meant to be together, no matter what, and even if he kept hurting her, she just couldn’t stop loving him.
+As Kahlo wrote in a letter, she thought that they were meant to be together, no matter what, and even if he kept hurting her, she just couldn’t stop loving him.

 After the divorce, the artist painted The Two Fridas.
 It’s a double self-portrait, where two versions of Kahlo hold hands.
 The first Frida is wearing a white European-style Victorian dress, and her heart is exposed and bleeding.
 The main artery connects the two women’s hearts, but it has been cut by the first Frida and stains her white dress.
 The second one wears a traditional Tehuana dress, her heart is intact and functioning, and she holds a small portrait of Rivera in her hand.

-In this painting Frida shows us two sides of her identity; one is still loved by Diego, while the other is abandoned by him and left alone, bleeding to death.
+In this painting Kahlo shows us two sides of her identity; one is still loved by Diego, while the other is abandoned by him and left alone, bleeding to death.